 The Passover feast is explained.
-The role of the Temple with its corrupt trading was challenged and Jesus is introducing the New Covenant in which sacrifices and the Temple are no longer necessary.
+The role of the Temple with its corrupt trading is challenged.
+Jesus is introducing the New Covenant in which sacrifices and the Temple are no longer necessary.

 The Passover feast is explained.
-The role of the Temple with its corrupt trading was challenged and Jesus is introducing the New Covenant in which sacrifices and the Temple are no longer necessary.
+The role of the Temple with its corrupt trading is challenged.
+Jesus is introducing the New Covenant in which sacrifices and the Temple are no longer necessary.

 Hello and welcome to Series 2 and Episode 7.
 This is 'Jesus' first cleansing of the Jerusalem Temple' and the passage we're going to study in a moment is in John 2: 13 - 25.